galtza/hierarchy-inspector/README.md

 }
 ```

-We need to specialize for *type lists*:
+We need an specialization for *type lists*:

 ```cpp
 namespace tmp {